tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 **1 credit per API call**

- Get the NFTs minted on a specific smart contract (the `contractAddress` path parameter in the request endpoint URL) that a blockchain address holds.
+ Get the NFTs minted on a specific smart contract (the <code>contractAddress</code> path parameter in the request endpoint URL) that a blockchain address holds.

  **NOTE:** This API works only for the NFT smart contracts deployed using the Tatum smart contract API.